 When the officers reached the cliffs, they found them unclimbable in the dark, and they decided to shelter in a cave until daylight.
 After a while, Buchan swam out to find the rest of the men, but he could not find the glider.
 He swam back to the cave.

 At 2:15am a squadron of British Wellington bombers attacked Syracuse in support of the glider troops.
-One plane was hit by AA fire, possibly from Lamba Doria, while it was approaching the cape.
-It jettisoned its bombs into the sea near the cliffs and then crashed into the water only yards away from the glider men.
+A bomber, possibly from this group, was hit by AA fire, perhaps from Lamba Doria, while it was approaching the cape.
+The plane jettisoned its bombs near the cliffs and then crashed into the water only yards away from the glider men.
 The resulting explosions injured Stafford, but it seems none of the other men sheltering in the cliffs or floating on the gliders was hurt.
 The plane sank, leaving a large slick of aviation fuel burning blue on the surface of the swell (the wreck of what is possibly this aircraft was recently discovered 100 yards off the cape).
 Rau saw parachutes and assumed it was the crew descending.

 The Arrival of the SAS

 Not long afterwards Rau and the men still clinging to glider 57 watched the troopers of Britain’s elite SAS Special Raiding Squadron (SRS) attack and destroy the Lamba Doria battery.
 The scene was also witnessed from afar by the commanding admiral of the invasion fleet, who described how it seemed that the SAS “carried fire and the sword” to the Italian defences.
 The SAS had arrived by landing craft further west along the cape [story], where they had discovered Chatterton, Hicks and the others from glider 2, who had swum ashore and were sheltering in the cliffs.
 Glider 2’s men joined the SAS and climbed to the top.